ROHITHKM92/ROHITHKM92/README.md

 - 📈 Data analysis and data management.
 - 🩺 Epidemiological studies and Design and analysis of clinical trials.
 - 📊 Application of Statistical methods to Medical data.
-- 🛠️ R, Excel, Tableau, SAS & IBM SPSS Statistics Applications.
+- 🛠️ R, Python, Power BI, Excel, Tableau, SAS & IBM SPSS Statistics Applications.

 ## Publications
 1. Burden of cancers in India - estimates of cancer crude incidence, YLLs, YLDs, and DALYs for 2021 and 2025 based on National Cancer Registry Program. - BMC Cancer, May 11, 2022.
 [DOI](https://doi.org/10.1186/s12885-022-09578-1)